 These sunken or partially sunken bodies of land will attract both bait fish and game fish if they create a break line where the land slopes gradually down and into deeper water.
 Water currents run around islands, too, carrying small plant food and aquatic animals that float on the surface.
 That can also attract bait fish and game fish.

 Holes are glacially formed basins that are lower than the rest of the lake.
 Water in holes is cooler, attracting deep-water fish on hot, summer days.
 You'll need a topographical map to find them.

 Good luck.
-If you're not in shallow water, and there are no weeds or other natural or man-made structure in sight—above or below the water—you're in open water, and you're in a pretty tough place to catch fish.
+If you're not in shallow water, and there are no weeds or other natural or man-made structure in sight—above or below the water—you're in open water, and you're not in one of the best fishing places.

 But you might be right above a stream or river channel that deep-water fish use to go from one side of the lake to the other in search of food.
 Or, you might be above a deep hole or drop-off where deep-water fish rest from the current.
 Still, it's tough to catch fish in either of these places.

 Sometimes, in early spring and late fall, when there's very little vegetation anywhere, bait fish will roam open lake waters in search of plankton.
 During those times, you can look for small fish on the surface in the open water.
 If you see a bunch of small fish, it's a good bet larger fish are lurking below.